 (2) Medline has no obligation to accept Orders.

 (3) The Contract and these General Terms constitute the entire agreement between the parties.
-Customer acknowledges that it has not relied on any express or implied statement, promise, representation, assurance or warranty made or given by or on behalf of Medline which is not set out in the Contract.
+Customer acknowledges that it has not relied on any statement, promise, representation, assurance or warranty made or given by or on behalf of Medline which is not set out in the Contract.

 3 Prices and Payment Terms

 (1) Except in case of Force Majeure Event or inability per clause 16, prices indicated in quotes by Medline are binding for a period of 30 days as of the date of the quote.
 Absent any such quote, Medline’s standard prices as applicable at the time the Order is placed shall apply.

 (2) All prices stated are in Euro and do not include value added tax, which will be charged additionally at the applicable statutory rate.
 All prices are DDP Customer location specified in the Contract (INCOTERMS 2020).

 (3) All invoices shall be due and payable in full within 30 days of the invoice date.
 If Customer does not fulfil its payment obligation within this term, it shall be in default of payment without any reminder being required.